MapColonies/retiler/README.md

 ## Installation & Usage

 After retiler is cloned, currently, this [file](./src/containerConfig.ts) must be updated to inject the needed providers.
-Following this the relevant env variables must be set up to support the selection of the providers.
+Then install the relevant npm packages.
+Finally, add or edit the relevant env variables to support the selection of the providers.

 ### Locally